noaa-pifsc/pifsc-oracle-docker-deployments/README.md

             - Update to include/exclude folders as appropriate to build the docker image, by default the Dockerfile will copy everything from the data system repository's root folder to the /usr/src/oracle_deploy folder within the image
         -   [deployment_scripts](./container_database_deployment_template/deployment_scripts)
             -   [shared_scripts/custom_shared_functions.sh](./container_database_deployment_template/deployment_scripts/shared_scripts/custom_shared_functions.sh):
-                -   Update define_env_vars_block() to define the list of environment variables that are passed to bash scripts as arguments when they are executed (examples are provided)
+                -   Update define_env_vars_block()  to validate the required bash variable values and define the list of environment variables that are passed to bash scripts as arguments when they are executed (examples are provided)
             -   [client_scripts/functions/custom_client_functions.sh](./container_database_deployment_template/deployment_scripts/client_scripts/functions/custom_client_functions.sh):
-                -   Update client_generate_ssh_env_vars() to construct the string of ssh environment variables for the database deployment server bash script (examples are provided)
+                -   Update client_generate_ssh_env_vars() to validate the required bash variable values and construct the string of ssh environment variables for the database deployment server bash script (examples are provided)
             -   [container_scripts/functions/custom_container_functions.sh](./container_database_deployment_template/deployment_scripts/container_scripts/functions/custom_container_functions.sh):
-                -   Update container_generate_connection_strings() to define the global bash variables that provide the required database connection strings necessary to execute the database deployment scripts (examples are provided)
+                -   Update container_generate_connection_strings() to validate the required bash variable values and define the global bash variables that provide the required database connection strings necessary to execute the database deployment scripts (examples are provided)
                     -   \*Note: these connection string variables should reference the bash variables defined in the secrets.sh and deploy_config.${CONTAINER_ENV_NAME}.sh script files.
 Do **NOT** hardcode the usernames/passwords or hostname/service name values and save them in the repository
                 -   Update container_unset_connection_strings() to unset each of the connection string variables defined in container_generate_connection_strings() to ensure the credentials are not left available in the given bash/ssh session
             -   [container_scripts](./container_database_deployment_template/deployment_scripts/container_scripts):